acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 ![CSP]({{page.assets}}wacky.buggywebsite.com_integrity.png)

 The `<script>` element is created with an `integrity` attribute.
-It's a feature known as "Subresource Integrity" that instructs the browser to check that the signature of the dowloaded script matches the signatures declared in the attribute.
+It's a feature known as "Sub-resource Integrity" that instructs the browser to check that the signature of the downloaded script matches the signatures declared in the attribute.

 Since we don't have any way to make our script's sha256 match the expected